 Benefits of Doing a Capsule Wardrobe Trial Run

-- Always wearing clothes you like.
+- Always wear clothes you like.

-- Always wearing clothes that fit.
+- Always wear clothes that fit.

 - Clearly seeing holes in your wardrobe that needed to be filled by specific items.
 This made shopping easier and less expensive.